DavidRConnell/matlab-igraph/paper/paper.md

 ## Use in MATLAB

-To take advantage of MATLAB's strong matrix support, we designed the toolbox to support representing graphs as adjacency matrices, allowing cooperation between MATLAB builtins and igraph functions.
+To take advantage of MATLAB's strong matrix support, I designed the toolbox to support representing graphs as adjacency matrices, allowing cooperation between MATLAB builtins and igraph functions.
 For graphs that require more metadata, MATLAB's own `graph` and `digraph` classes can be used as well, which explicitly track directedness and can store igraph's node and edge attributes.
 All functions that accept a graph can read `graph` classes or matrices and functions that return a graph accept the `repr` keyword to choose between a full matrix, sparse matrix, or graph class.
 This design choice streamlines workflows, allowing researchers to combine MATLAB’s native functions with igraph’s algorithms without the need for a new igraph specific data type, converting between representations, or redundant coding.

 ## mxIgraph

-In addition to the igraph functions, we provide a standard for creating new graph functions using MATLAB's mex engine and the igraph C library to compile code for use in MATLAB.
+In addition to the igraph functions, I provide a standard for creating new graph functions using MATLAB's mex engine and the igraph C library to compile code for use in MATLAB.
 To aid with this, the toolbox includes the bridge C library `mxIgraph` for communicating between MATLAB's C API and igraph and the `igutils` namespace for consistent argument handling throughout the toolbox.
 The `mxIgraph` library exposes functions for converting between MATLAB and igraph data types, predicates for working with graphs, and a set of methods for parsing argument structures created by MATLAB's argument blocks in C.
 When large graphs are involved, C can reduce the memory demand over writing in MATLAB.